hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/1010_154_dhira_mata.md

 It is becoming clearer to me that I lay down all the concerns of the Math and for a time go back to my mother.
 She has suffered much through me.
 I must try to smooth her last days.
-Do you know, this was just exactly what the great Shankarâchârya himself had to do!
+Do you know, this was just exactly what the great Shankarāchārya himself had to do!
 He had to go back to his mother in the last few days of her life!
 I accept it, I am resigned.
 I am calmer than ever.
 The only difficulty is the financial part.
 Well, the Indian people owe something.
 I will try Madras and a few